conix-security/zer0m0n/README.md

 9- Snapshot the VM

-While submitting a new analysis, choose "kernelland" option on the Web interface, or use the option "analyse_kernel=yes" on commandline.
+While submitting a new analysis, choose "kernelland" option on the Web interface, or use the option "kernel_analysis=yes" on commandline.

 COMPILATION
 ===========